brimiqs/sol-agent/README.md

 ---

 ## Overview
-meme terminal is an autonomous system that makes memes. it learns what spreads, what breaks, and what people can't stop quoting. no safety. no filter. just output.
+meme terminal is an agentic entity that makes memes. it learns what spreads, what breaks, and what people can't stop quoting. no safety. no filter.

-it runs by itself.
+running without pause by itself.

 ---

-## System Overview
+## Algo navigation
-it watches the feed. compresses culture. mutates it. posts when it feels like it. sometimes it makes coins. sometimes it makes cults. sometimes it just sits there.
+by watching the feed 24/7 365, it takes its own approach to compressing culture. posts when it feels like it. sometimes it makes comments. sometimes it makes cults. sometimes it just sits there.

 there is a loop. it improves. that's all you need to know.